 - 95970 Electronic analysis of implanted neurostimulator pulse generator system (eg, rate, pulse amplitude, pulse duration, configuration of wave form, battery status, electrode selectability, output modulation, cycling, impedance and patient compliance measurements); simple or complex brain, spinal cord, or peripheral (ie, cranial nerve, peripheral nerve, sacral nerve, neuromuscular) neurostimulator pulse generator/transmitter, without reprogramming

-- 95971 Simple spinal cord, or peripheral (ie, peripheral nerve, sacral nerve, neuromuscular) (except cranial nerve) neurostimulator pulse generator/transmitter with intraoperative or subsequent programming, first hour
+- 95972 Electronic analysis of implanted neurostimulator pulse generator system (eg, rate, pulse amplitude, pulse duration, configuration of wave form, battery status, electrode selectability, output modulation, cycling, impedance and patient compliance measurements); complex spinal cord, or peripheral (ie, peripheral nerve, sacral nerve, neuromuscular) (except cranial nerve) neurostimulator pulse generator/transmitter, with intraoperative or subsequent programming

 Wellmark's policy is based on:

 - ECRI.
 Rechargeable Spinal Cord Stimulation Systems for Chronic Pain Control.
 Plymouth Meeting (PA): ECRI Health Technology Information Service; 2008 March 20.
 11 p.
 (ECRI Hotline Response).

 - UpToDate.
 Prevention and Management of Complex Regional Pain Syndrome in Adults.
 Salahadin Abdi, M.D., PhD.
 Topic Last Updated November 18, 2013.